 - 1. How would you define the term "reflective practice"? - 2.
 What are some of the ways you use to engage in reflective practice? - 3.
 What tools (if any) do you use to keep track of your lessons learned during and after your process of reflection? - 4.
 Has technology helped you in any way to become a reflective practitioner? - 5.
 What are some of the ways you demonstrate the impact of reflective practice on your own performance? - 6.
-Thinking about your own organization, what among colleagues and peers?
+Thinking about your own organization, what efforts have you made to encourage reflection among colleagues and peers?